learn-co-curriculum/dsc-two-sample-t-tests-lab/README.md

-## Two sample t-test
+# Two Sample T-Test - Lab

 ## Introduction

 The two-sample t-test  is used to determine if two population means are equal.
 A common application is to test if a new process or treatment is superior to a current process or treatment.

 ## Objectives
-You will be able to
+You will be able to:
 * Understand the t-statistic, p-value, and t-test for 2 sample t-test
 * Calculate the t-statistic and p-value using formulas as well as Scipy functions
 * Visually represent the t-test and p-value using the t-distribution